Tanka: Modern

 until the modern revival of tanka began with several poets who began to publish literary magazines, gathering their friends and disciples as contributors.

 Yosano Tekkan and the poets that were associated with his Myōjō magazine were one example, but that magazine was fairly short-lived (Feb.
 1900 – Nov.
 1908).
-A young high school student, Otori You (later known as Akiko Yosano), and Ishikawa Takuboku contributed to Myōjō.
+A young high school student, Otori You (later known as Yosano Akiko), and Ishikawa Takuboku contributed to Myōjō.
 In 1980 the New York Times published a representative work:

 Masaoka Shiki's (1867–1902) poems and writing (as well as the work of his friends and disciples) have had a more lasting influence.
 The magazine Hototogisu, which he founded, still publishes.

 In the Meiji period (1868–1912), Shiki claimed the situation with waka should be rectified, and waka should be modernized in the same way as other things in the country.
 He praised the style of Man'yōshū as manly, as opposed to the style of Kokin Wakashū, the model for waka for a thousand years, which he denigrated and called feminine.
 He praised Minamoto no Sanetomo, the third shōgun of the Kamakura shogunate, who was a disciple of Fujiwara no Teika and composed waka in a style much like that in the Man'yōshū.